-- Some effective communication skills and working relationships with children and adults - Some effective classroom teaching and learning processes through observation, reflection and interaction, making links between theory and practice - Some skills in planning, teaching and evaluation of a variety of learning experiences appropriate for individuals, small groups and the whole class - Some skills in observing and reflecting on teaching and learning processes.
+- Some effective communication skills and working relationships with young people and adults - Some effective classroom teaching and learning processes through observation, reflection and interaction, making links between theory and practice - Some skills in planning, teaching and evaluation of a variety of learning experiences appropriate for the whole class - Some skills in observing and reflecting on teaching and learning processes.

-It is anticipated that, at the completion of the placement, each pre-service teacher will be able to confirm his/her commitment to become a teacher of children of primary school ages.
+It is anticipated that, at the completion of the placement, each pre-service teacher will be able to confirm their commitment to become a teacher of young people of secondary school ages.

 Please note there are no supervisor visits for this placement.
-Further, there may be other preservice teachers assigned to each mentor teacher.